 Top 10 Places to Visit in Delhi – A Local’s Bucket List

 If you’re visiting Delhi for the first time, these are the top 10 places to visit.
 Delhi is a huge city with many sites and it’s hard to know where to start.
-Because I live in Delhi and know the city well, I’m giving you my bucket list of what every visitor should see, so you don’t feel like you’ve missed something.

 Top 10 Places to Visit in Delhi

 Delhi has so many historic and wonderful places to visit, but these are the top 10 everyone should see.
-These sites will leave you in awe of Delhi and how incredible it really is.
+These sites will leave you in awe of Delhi and how incredible it is.

 1. Red Fort (UNESCO)